Legally-Cybershortieee/Legally-Shortieee/README.md

 # ⚖️ Legally-Shortieee

-Welcome to my digital law school prep binder where cybersecurity and big dreams, meets case law and courtroom dreams.
+Welcome to my digital law school prep binder where cybersecurity and big dreams meet case law and courtroom dreams.
 This is my journey from securing clouds to studying case law.
 If you’re a first-gen student, a career switcher, or just nosy (👀), you’re in the right place.

 ## 📚 What You’ll Find Here